Ljuboten incident: Massacre

-ICTY trial
+Aftermath

+The body of a missing 35-year-old man from Ljuboten was found by his relatives at the morgue in Skopje, six days after the incident.
+Investigations by local and international human rights groups concluded that no combatants were present in the village during the police operation, as well as confirming that ethnic Albanian villagers were beaten and killed.

 The International Criminal Tribunal for the former Yugoslavia (ICTY) at The Hague indicted Ljube Boškoski, Minister of Interior of Macedonia, and Johan Tarčulovski, a police officer, for war crimes in Ljuboten.
-In 2010, Boškovski was acquitted, while Tarčulovski was found guilty of the murder of three Albanian civilians, wanton destruction of 12 houses or other property, and the cruel treatment of 13 ethnic Albanian civilians, and sentenced to 12 years in prison.
+In 2008, Boškoski was acquitted as the ICTY found no evidence that he was aware about the crimes committed by the police under Tarčulovski and concluded that he was not obligated to investigate.
+Tarčulovski was found guilty of the murder of three Albanian civilians, wanton destruction of 12 houses or other property, and the cruel treatment of 13 ethnic Albanian civilians, and sentenced to 12 years in prison.
 It was the only ICTY case related to war crimes in Macedonia.

+Regarding the police operation, historian Mark Biondich wrote: "The Ljuboten incident, despite its brutality, was not part of an official policy of ethnic cleansing."
+The family of a victim in Ljuboten filed a lawsuit against Tarčulovski in 2017, wanting as compensation.